Brenda Hay describes her late husband Robert with the kind of glow that you hear about in the movies.

 Soon thereafter, the money was wired to their account.
 Despite the trials and tribulations of Robert’s care, they could at least be assured that they’d have the funds to help him live the best possible life.
 “It was like a horrible, horrible storm, and then a cloud opens up and there’s sunshine,” remembers Brenda.

-They used their Funds for Living and Giving advance in diverse ways, both big and small.
+They used their Funds for Living advance in diverse ways, both big and small.
 They paid for Robert’s medications.
 They built a ramp for his wheelchair.
 They flew in relatives to visit for Christmas.
 Brenda even used the money to make sure they could buy foods that helped spark Robert’s appetite.

 Her memories of working with Fifth Season’s team could not be more positive.
 “When you’re dealing with people in these situations, people go back to being nothing but human, with their emotions.
 Everything else falls away.
 And the staff, the people at Fifth Season, were quick and efficient…but in a way, they talked to the real person.”

 After a long, hard battle, Robert Hay passed away earlier this year.
-Brenda received significant surplus funds left after their Funds for Living and Giving advance, money she’s using to throw a big memorial bash in California for his family and friends there.
+Brenda received significant surplus funds left after their Funds for Living advance, money she’s using to throw a big memorial bash in California for his family and friends there.
 And she’ll spread his remains out at Robert’s favorite golf course, just as he wished.
 Through it all, she remains thankful that their financial health was not compromised.
 “Nobody would deal with us, but you guys did!!
 Fifth Season was the only part of our treatment team that did not let us down.”

 In memory of Robert Hay…husband, father, and mentor to so many.